Bringing online a new, robust, and ultra-sensitive gravitational sensing technology.

 - Working alongside government bodies such as the Petroleum council of Canada to implement carbon storage/sequestration projects globally, Silicon MicroGravity's environmental footprint reaches 90+ countries.

 - Working in collaboration with The Oil & Gas Technology Centre (OGTC) on the UK based deployments to fast-track emerging technology capable of accelerating carbon transition towards net zero.

 - Director and CEO, Jez, has +25 years leadership - management experience, authored 35+ academics papers, and contributed to four book contributions on oilfield applications.

 Get the Unreasonable Newsletter

-Get twice-monthly updates on Silicon MicroGravity and over 300 other companies working to solve the world’s toughest problems.
+Get twice-monthly updates on Silicon MicroGravity and over 312 other ventures working to solve the world's toughest problems.